Betty Sue Flowers

-Betty Sue Flowers (born February 2, 1947) is the former director of the Lyndon Baines Johnson Library and Museum (2002–2009) and an Emerita Professor of English at the University of Texas at Austin.
+Betty Sue Flowers (born February 2, 1947) is the former director of the Lyndon Baines Johnson Library and Museum (2002–2009) and a Distinguished Teaching Professor Emerita and Joan Negley Kelleher Centennial Professor Emerita of English at the University of Texas at Austin.
+She is also an international foresight consultant, poet, and editor whose publications range from poetry therapy to global sustainability.